guyman70718/cuckoo_loader_gen1/Readme.md

 Bridge the black and yellow contacts.
 With the contacts bridged, connect a mini-usb cable to the device.

-The nest will then reboot and apply the original exploit which will install an ssh server and reset the root password
+The nest will then boot and apply the original exploit which will install an ssh server and reset the root password

 The new default root password is: `gtvh4ckr`